 “Everything started with.. me, falling in love with Music”

 Who are you?
-I’m a clarinet player, a musician.
+I’m a clarinettist, a musician.

-But what is a musician, and why is it important to share and to spread out Music?
+But what is a musician, and why is it important to share and spread music?

-It’s difficult to answer to this question, and to do it in order, we have to go back to the past… when we were all little innocent children.
-We were overwhelmed by the world, we discovered each day new things, and we were curious, spontaneous and happy.
-Everything was amplified, and we could express ourselves without barriers, thoughtless.
-I believe that there is still a kid in us, and I think we should all see the world, once a while, with that perspective and with that eyes.
+It’s difficult to answer this question.
+To do so properly, we have to look back to the past—to when we were all little, innocent children.
+We were overwhelmed by the world, discovering new things each day, curious, spontaneous, and happy.
+Everything felt amplified, and we could express ourselves without barriers, without thought.
+I believe that child still lives within us, and I think we should all see the world from time to time with that perspective, through those eyes.

-Music is one of the biggest ways to refind our inner child, expressing all our vurnerability and our emotions, and getting pleasure from our ears and eyes.
+Music is one of the most powerful ways to rediscover our inner child, expressing our vulnerability and emotions, and finding pleasure through our ears and eyes.

-My purpose is to rediscover Classical Music, by taking risks, reaching the limits of possibilities of my instrument, and analyzing in the details the intentions of the composers and trying to understand them.
-All this trying to be as much instinctive and spontaneous as possible.
+My purpose is to rediscover classical music by taking risks, pushing the limits of my instrument’s possibilities, and carefully analyzing the composers’ intentions to understand them—all while remaining as instinctive and spontaneous as possible.

-Music is complex and simple in the same time, and it reaches people’s emotions now, as two hundred years ago, or earlier.
+Music is both complex and simple at the same time, and it reaches people’s emotions now, just as it did two hundred years ago, or earlier.

-Music let us forget the bad things, and gives us the opportunity to become better human beings.
+Music lets us forget the bad things and gives us the opportunity to become better human beings.